creis-ai/mcp-property-valuation-server/README.en.md

 ## 🔑 Authorization and Authentication

 This service requires a valid `MCP-INDUSTRY-APPID` to function properly.
-For authorization, please contact:
+To obtain authorization, please visit our website to apply: [Apply for CIH Property Valuation MCP](https://www.cih-index.com/service/mcp.html)

-📧 `creisxcx1@fang.com`
+Or contact our customer service, email: `creiskefu@fang.com`

 ---